worthyag/SixLove/reports/finalReport.md

   - Since users can follow / friend other users, the feed page displays the user’s post and the post of those they are following.
   - Users can like, comment, and interact with posts.
 - Settings page
-  - Users can alter their biography, picture, and privacy settings.
+  - Users can alter their biography, picture, and other settings.
-  - User can alter their email etc.
+  - User can alter their username etc.
+- Connect
+  - Enables users to search for and follow other users.
+      - Users can also filter the search list.
+  - Users are also able to view other users profiles here.
 - Other pages
   - Login page
   - Sign up page
-  - Home (Landing) page for when users first reach the site.
-- Connect
-  - Enables users to search for and follow other users.
-  - Users are also able to view other users profiles here.

 ### 3.1.5 Django structure